digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 ### Helpers

-Now if you want to create a helper in home assistant that has a slider of duration for this switch then on change of the helper have an automation trigger and publish the new value.
-You can adjust it's value from home assistant easily and have the switch pick up the changes.
+Now if you want to create a helper in Home Assistant that has a slider of duration for this switch then on change of the helper have an automation trigger and publish the new value.
+You can adjust it's value from Home Assistant easily and have the switch pick up the changes.

-Visit your home assistant instance and got to `/config/helpers` and create two helpers per switch that you want
+Visit your Home Assistant instance and got to `/config/helpers` and create two helpers per switch that you want

 ![alt text](/img/devices/cloudfree_milfra_blind_helper.jpg "Blind Timer Helper")